Design against reality.

 Why is this?

-This happens because a truth that governs must endure.
-So we build systems to mirror our models and frameworks, treating our conceptually constructed world as more real than the world given to us.
-Abstractions always seek embodiment in systems.
+This happens because once we possess a governing truth, we want it to endure.
+So we design and build systems to mirror our models and frameworks, treating our conceptually constructed world as more real than the world given to us.
+Our conceptually abstracted frameworks and playbooks always seek embodiment in systems.
 They cannot rule without incarnation.

-Eventually, ‘truth’ migrates from the world God has given to the engineered order we have constructed.
-In that engineered reality, where abstraction masquerades as truth, Christ is reduced to an optional inspiration, a spiritual accent, an ethical guardrail—permitted only if He fits within the system we have enthroned.
+Eventually, ‘truth’ migrates from the world God has spoken into existence—the world He has given—to the engineered order we have constructed.
+In our designed-and-engineered reality, where our conceptually abstracted frameworks masquerade as truth, Christ is reduced to an optional inspiration, a spiritual accent, an ethical guardrail—permitted only if He fits within the system we have enthroned.

 Why Christ becomes diminished in engineered realities.